 Set in 1.7 hectares, the Château Hochberg is Lalique’s four-star offering and it oozes Lalique design and sophistication.

 Don’t fret if there’s no space at the Villa René Lalique, you can book at room at the other Lalique outpost, the Château Hochberg.
-It was bought by the current Chairman and CEO of Lalique, Silvio Denz, back in 2014 and is now classified as a historic building.
-It’s charming, and the restaurant, although not a two-Michelin star, certainly holds its own in the region.
+It was bought by the current Chairman and CEO Silvio Denz, back in 2014 and is now classified as a historic building.
+It’s a charming hotel, and the restaurant, although not a two-Michelin star, certainly holds its own in the region.

 Lalique in London